-At AV Automotive Inc, we are dedicated to helping our customers keep their cars running in the best condition possible.
-Below are listed just a few of the many services our ASE certified technicians are qualified to perform:
+At VOW Automotive, we are dedicated to helping our customers keep their cars running in the best condition possible.
+Below are listed just a few of the many services our certified technicians here at VOW Automotive are qualified to perform:

 Battery and Ignition